varneberg/varneberg.github.io/Cheat_Sheets/INF226/Quiz/INF226_QUIZ_ANSWERS.md

     * Discretionary Access Control
     * Users specifies permissions for their own objects

+41. What is a capability?
+    * A method of only giving capabilities needed for each object

-41. What are the access control models and how do they work?
+42. What are the access control models and how do they work?
     1. Access Control Lists
          * Permissions given to each object, giving different users different permissions for it
          * Each object has its own set of permissions for each user